Where to Swim in Vermont, Kayak or Fish: 9 Lakes, Ponds and Waterfalls

-Now that summer is in full swing, it’s a good time to map out places to go kayaking, canoeing, and swimming in Vermont.
-Here are nine lakes, swimming holes, and ponds worth visiting this summer in Vermont.
+Now that summer is in full swing, it’s a good time to map out places for where to swim in Vermont.
+Here are nine lakes, swimming holes, and ponds worth visiting this summer for swimming, kayaking, and more.
 (By no means is this a complete list, but these spots come highly recommended.)

 Blueberry Lake in Warren is shallow enough for kids and big enough to kayak and canoe.
 The man-made lake is surrounded by the Green Mountain National Forest with a gorgeous view of the Northfield Mountains.